 Regional Specifics: The DACH Market Under the Microscope

-For the DACH region (Germany, Austria, Switzerland), there are some specific things to watch.
-The February Discover update started US-only, but new localization signals for DACH are confirmed for later this year.
-That means geographic relevance is about to become an even bigger factor in mobile feed visibility.
+Since I work primarily in DACH markets (Germany, Austria, Switzerland), I've been tracking the regional impact closely.
+The Discover update started US-only, but Google confirmed new DACH-specific localization signals coming later this year.
+Geographic relevance is about to get much heavier in mobile feed visibility.

 Strategic Recommendations for Post-Update Management